 Cost of Dentures

 The cost of dentures is going to depend entirely on the type that you need.
-A full-mouth set of dentures will cost between $1 000 and $8 000 depending on the make.
+A complete set of dentures will cost between $1,000 and $8,000 depending on the make.
 Partial sets start at $500.
-It’s best to come in for a consultation and find out what costs you might have to pay.
+We always offer free consultations to help you understand if dentures are the right choice.
+During your consultation, we will also find out exactly what your insurance will cover for you.
+This helps you get the best service for the lowest price.

 Wrapping it Up